RonanDaly/pimp/django_projects/mytemplates/userguide.md

 <img src="{% static 'userguide/img/more_comparison.png' %}" class="img-thumbnail" alt="Profile page" width="70%" style="float:none;margin:auto;">
 </p>

-You can sort and filter by log fold change, raw p-value, Benjemini and Hochberg corrected p-value and log odds by using the two text boxes at the top of each column (left being the minimum filter and right being the maximum filter).
+You can sort and filter by log fold change, raw p-value, Benjamini and Hochberg corrected p-value and log odds by using the two text boxes at the top of each column (left being the minimum filter and right being the maximum filter).

 <!-- ![Filters][more_comparison_filters] -->
 <p class="centered">